jassuwu/jass.gg/src/data/blog/git-merge-and-git-rebase.md

 boss freaking out. you run `git bisect`.

-it checks "fix login button" → pass. it checks "enable caching system" → **FAIL.**
+it checks "fix login button" → **PASS**. it checks "enable caching system" → **FAIL**.

 boom. laser-focused on mani's exact 30-line commit. you walk over, point out the issue, fix it together in 5 minutes. you're home by 4:15 PM and living your work-life balanced (wtf is that) life.

 ### plot twist: they're not enemies

-seeing that, i was ready to declare "rebase supremacy" and call it a day. but hold up—merge commits aren't the villain. they're just misunderstood.
+seeing that, i was ready to declare "rebase supremacy" and call it a day. but hol-up. merge commits aren't the villain. they're just misunderstood.

 merge commits are for when you *want* to preserve that "two lines of work came together" moment. like when you're merging `dev` into `main` for a release: